yannickvdthoren/Thanks-Button/README.md

 # Thanks Button

-This is the code for the whole button with the hover animation.
+This is the code for an hover animated button.
+You can see it <a href="https://dribbble.com/shots/4879851-Hello-Dribbble">on dribbble</a>.
-Feel free to use it !
+<br>Feel free to use it !